 New and renovated facilities are designed and constructed to be universally accessible in accordance with the Americans with Disabilities Act of 1990 and the Architectural Barriers Act Accessibility Standards (2006).
-All visitors, including those with disabilities, have opportunities to experience various portions of the park, including representative portions of the backcountry.
+Visitors with limited mobility have opportunities to experience various portions of the park, including representative portions of the backcountry.

 - Identify and modify existing facilities to meet accessibility standards as funding permits, or as facilities are replaced or rehabilitated.
-Design new facilities to meet accessibility standards. - Provide public information about ease of access for various facilities and trails. - Periodically consult with disabled persons or their representatives to increase awareness of the needs of the disabled and to determine how to make the park more accessible. - Continue to provide boardwalks and other infrastructure for visitors with special accessibility needs. - Develop park services, interpretive programs, and media based on accessibility standards and needs.
+Design new facilities to meet accessibility standards. - Provide public information about ease of access for various facilities and trails. - Periodically consult with disabled persons or their representatives to increase awareness of the needs of the disabled and to determine how to make the park more accessible. - Continue to provide boardwalks and other infrastructure for visitors with special accessibility needs. - Develop park interpretive programs and media based on accessibility standards and needs.